How Many Days Are There in 5 Years? A complete walkthrough

 Scenario 1: Five consecutive years including one leap year

 Let's assume we're calculating the number of days from January 1st, 2022 to December 31st, 2026.
 In this period, 2024 is a leap year.
-Therefore, the calculation would be:
+Because of this, the calculation would be:

 Scenario 2: Five consecutive years including two leap years